Integrated Healthcare Psychology Internship

 Services include: Adult and pediatric primary care, women’s health, mental health and substance abuse recovery services for all ages, Medication Assisted Treatment (MAT) for alcohol and opioid use, psychiatry, dental care, nutrition services, care management, chronic disease management, laboratory services, prevention, health promotion, and wellness, and alternative and complementary medicine including acupuncture, chiropractic, yoga and mindfulness.

-Programs co-located at health center site: adult behavioral health services for individuals referred by the courts, domestic violence intervention groups, gambling treatment groups, care coordination services, and mobile crisis intervention services for children and adolescents.
+Programs co-located at health center site: adult behavioral health services for individuals referred by the courts, domestic violence intervention groups, gambling treatment groups, care coordination services, and mobile crisis and in-home family intervention services for children and adolescents.

 New Britain Family Health & Wellness Center